QuickBirdEng/XCoordinator/README.md

 ## 👨‍✈️ Why coordinators
-* **Separation of responsibilities** by coordinator being the only component knowing anything related to the flow of your application.
+* **Separation of responsibilities** with the coordinator being the only component knowing anything related to the flow of your application.
 * **Reusable Views and ViewModels** because they do not contain any navigation logic.
 * **Less coupling between components**

-* **Changeable navigation**: Each coordinator is only responsible for one component and makes no assumptions about its parent.
+* **Changeable navigation**: Each coordinator is only responsible for one component and does not need to make assumptions about its parent.
 It can therefore be placed wherever we want to.

 > [The Coordinator](http://khanlou.com/2015/01/the-coordinator/) by **Soroush Khanlou**